truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 ## Changing App Trains
 SCALE applications are available in three catalogs (trains):

-* **stable** - Default train of official apps, vetted by iXsystems, choosen because of the features and functionality of the app, and how they integrate with SCALE.
+* **stable** - Default train of official apps, vetted by iXsystems, chosen because of the features and functionality of the app, and how they integrate with SCALE.
-* **enterprise** - Default train of apps, simplified and validated for for Enterprise users for Enterprised-licensed systems.
+* **enterprise** - Default train of apps, simplified and validated for for Enterprise users for Enterprise-licensed systems.
 * **community** - Apps proposed and maintained by the community

 The default TrueNAS **Stable** catalog populates the **Discover** apps screen with apps.